Raw-JPEG Adapter: Efficient Raw Image Compression with JPEG: Related work

 \subsection{Raw image reconstruction}

 Raw image reconstruction methods aim to recover raw sensor data in post-capture from display-referred images (e.g., sRGB) \cite{punnappurath2019learning}.
 This line of work can be viewed as a form of compressed raw storage, where additional side information is stored to enable recovery from standard 8-bit images.
-The nature and size of this metadata varies across approaches: early work restricted it to the 64 KB JPEG comment segment \cite{nguyen2016raw, nguyen2018raw}, later methods sampled a small percentage of raw pixels ($<$2\%) \cite{punnappurath2021spatially, nam2022learning, INF}, and more recent approaches rely on learned latent features, which may require 1–2 MB per image \cite{R2LCM1, R2LCM2}.
-Our method shares the same high-level goal of retaining the benefits of raw data under reduced storage costs.
-However, rather than saving auxiliary metadata---which may be large or introduce runtime overhead---we propose to store the entire raw image directly in the JPEG format, leveraging the standard quality setting for user-controlled size-quality trade-offs, and augmenting it with $<$64 KB of operator coefficients embedded in the COM segment.
-This lightweight, learnable pre-processing pipeline enhances the fidelity of JPEG-compressed raw images while remaining efficient.
+The nature, scale, and role of this auxiliary information vary substantially across approaches.
+Early works operated under the 64\,KB JPEG comment constraint \cite{nguyen2016raw, nguyen2018raw}, using the side information to compensate for irreversible ISP operations applied before JPEG encoding.
+Subsequent methods stored sparse raw samples ($<$2\%) to assist reconstruction \cite{punnappurath2021spatially, nam2022learning, INF}.
+More recent learning-based approaches rely on richer latent features, often requiring 1--2\,MB of auxiliary data per image in addition to the sRGB image itself \cite{R2LCM1, R2LCM2}.
+In these settings, metadata plays a central role in reconstructing raw data from ISP-rendered images, as it is required to compensate for the irreversible transformations introduced by tone mapping, gamma correction, and other non-linear ISP operations.

+Our method shares the high-level goal of enabling storage-efficient raw preservation, but differs fundamentally in formulation.
+Rather than reconstructing raw from ISP-processed sRGB with substantial auxiliary data, we bypass sRGB rendering and store the raw image directly in the JPEG format.
+The JPEG quality parameter provides a standard user-controlled size–quality trade-off.
+We additionally embed a small amount of side information (well below 64\,KB) in the COM segment; however, this information consists only of coefficients of the forward pre-processing operators that adapt raw data to JPEG quantization behavior.
+It is not used to compensate for irreversible ISP operations, nor does it encode latent representations of the image.
+Raw-JPEG therefore preserves raw content directly, while using lightweight operator coefficients solely to improve robustness to quantization, resulting in a simple and storage-efficient pipeline.